 Certain controls allow you to format their display text using HyperText Markup Language (HTML).
 This section shows the controls that support HTML text formatting and describes the available HTML formatting tags.

 Many DevExpress Windows Forms controls provide their own context menus.
 See this section to learn about customizing these menus.

 Tooltips are supported for almost all DevExpress Windows Forms controls.
-For compound controls consisting of multiple elements, tooltips can be displayed for each of these elements.
+Use the DefaultToolTipController and ToolTipController components to assign and customize them.
+For compound controls that consist of multiple elements, tooltips can be displayed for each of these elements.
 This section shows how to specify tooltips for DevExpress and third-party controls, how to manage tooltips in a centralized way, and how to specify tooltips for control elements that do not initially have tooltips.